 The 2015 New York State Snowmobile Trail System Map is a 24"x36" map of trails funded through the grant program, with a wealth of registration, operation, and regulatory information on the back.
-OPRHP hopes to publish an updated map with 2018 data for the 2018-19 season.
+OPRHP hopes to publish an updated map with 2019 data for the 2019-20 season.

-The Snowmobile Trail Signing Handbook outlines a comprehensive and uniform system of trail signing across the state.
+The 2017 Snowmobile Trail Signing Handbook outlines a comprehensive and uniform system of trail signing across the state.
 The objective of trail signing is to enhance the safety of persons, vehicles, and property; improve travel within and between trail systems by maintaining consistent standards; increase comfort and confidence in navigating the statewide trail system; and promote recreational snowmobiling trails.
-This handbook was revised in 2017.

 The Snowmobiler's Guide is an easy to use reference guide to snowmobiling in New York.
 It contains practical information for all snowmobilers whether they are experienced or novice, resident or visitor, an adult or youthful operator.
 The handy checklists included can be copied for use on many occasions.
 The Guide received minor updates in 2016 will be further updated as necessary.